 Against the backdrop of the Trump presidency, Brexit, and European populist movements, Barry Eichengreen – a Professor of Economics at UC Berkeley and a regular contributor to The Guardian – has written the book The Populist Temptation.
 It is an attempt to situate today’s populism in an economic and historical context.
 He is convinced that populism, all the way from the nineteenth century up to the present, is the result of anxiety sparked by insecurity and unfairness.
 This then shades into distrust of elites – and by the same token of all trained experts – because of their perceived distance from and contempt for ‘the people’.

 Eichengreen will explore the global resurgence of populism which usually follows in the wake of major economic crises, and will examine ways to address the concerns that populists raise.

-Watch the video below to hear Eichengreen talk about populism in America and here to buy the book via Athenaeum Boekhandel.
-Use the code JOHNADAMS2019 to get a 10% discount.
+Watch the video below to hear Eichengreen talk about populism in America.

 Moderator Haroon Sheikh delivered this introduction to Barry Eichengreen.

 Moderator: Haroon Sheikh